mossericb/bianchi-maass-forms/README.md

 I used CMake as my build system.
 I have included my `CMakeLists.txt` as an example.

 Some commentary about the directories in this repository:
-* **Output** - This contains the log files for the Coarse, Medium, and Final searches, as well as the Final Check step.
+* **Output** - This contains data from the Coarse, Medium, and Final searches, as well as the Final Check step.
-The subdirectory "Tested, Hand Checked, and Final" contains manually post-processed data (for example, a couple eigenvalues were found twice, but they were logged as being different and separated by some extremely tiny amount).
+The subdirectory "Tested, Hand Checked, and Final" contains manually post-processed data.
 All final data included in the Thesis comes from this subdirectory.
 * **Computation Logs** - This contains terminal output from when the computations were run on the Andromeda Linux Cluster at Boston College.
 These are extremely verbose and long.
 This folder has its own README.
 * **Plotting** - This contains SageMath code files and a Jupyter Notebook with example code usage.
 There are also some animated GIFs of plots of Bianchi-Maass forms in this directory.